 Test Plans

-The OpenTAP test automation platform, and Keysight PathWave Test Automation products built with it, consume and interpret Test Plans.
+The OpenTAP test automation platform, and Keysight PathWave Test Automation products built for it and with it, consume and interpret Test Plans.
 The OpenTAP User Guide defines a Test Plan as follows:

 A test plan is a sequence of test steps and their associated data.
 They are stored as XML files, and use the ".TapPlan" file extension.

-Let's peek inside an actual OpenTAP test plan:
+A peek inside an actual OpenTAP test plan reveals the following:

 <?xml version="1.0" encoding="utf-8"?>